goptics/varmq/README.md

 ## Sequence Diagram

-The following sequence diagram illustrates the main flow and interactions in the GoCMQ.
+The following sequence diagram illustrates the main flow and interactions in the VarMQ.

 ```mermaid
 sequenceDiagram